Byron1z/configure-ad-B1z/README.md

 </p>
 <h3>Active Directory Setup explained</h3>
 <p>
-  🧩 How They Work Together — A Summary:
+  🧩 How They Work Together:

   Component - Role in the Setup
-  - Windows Server - Host OS that runs all other components
+  - Windows Server - Host OS that runs all other components.
-  - DNS Server - Helps clients find services like AD
+  - DNS Server - Helps clients find services like AD.
-  - Domain - A Logical group of networked computers that share a central directory database and managed by DC
+  - Domain - A Logical group of networked computers that share a central directory database and are managed by a DC.
+  - Forest - the highest-level container in Active Directory.
+It can contain one or more domains that trust each other.
-  - Domain Controller - Manages AD database and authenticates users
+  - Domain Controller - Manages the AD database and authenticates users.

-To summarize,
+To Summarize,

-In an Active Directory home lab, Windows Server is the base operating system used to host services.
-When you install the Active Directory Domain Services (ADDS) role, the server becomes a Domain Controller (DC), managing a domain—a centralized environment for user and device authentication.
+In an Active Directory home lab, Windows Server serves as the base operating system for hosting services.
+When you install the Active Directory Domain Services (ADDS) role, the server becomes a Domain Controller (DC), managing a Domain — a centralized environment for user and device authentication.
+The first domain created also becomes the Forest root, forming the top-level container for all domains.

 As part of this setup, a DNS Server is typically installed to help clients locate domain resources like the DC itself.
+The DNS Server is essential for AD to resolve names and services within the domain.

 Together, these components enable a functional AD environment where devices can join the domain and authenticate through the DC using DNS resolution.

 </p>
 <br />